SiliconLabs/unify-matter-pc/doc/readme_overview.md

 See the [GitHub release notes](https://github.com/SiliconLabs/matter/releases) for details on feature additions, bug fixes, and known issues.

+## Unify MPC Detection and Handling of Failing Nodes

+An endnode on Matter Protocol Controller is considered as failing node if any of the following scenarios are observed:
+- Message transmission failure
+- Failed to receive an acknowledgement
+- Periodic attribute reporting failure

+### Message Transmission Failure:

+When a transmission to a device fails or a command fails to be sent to a node, the node is marked as failing/offline.
+The Matter Protocol Controller (MPC) updates the state of the Unified Node ID (UNID) to "Offline".
+If a transmission to a device fails while it is still being interviewed (during the initial setup process), the node is directly marked as failing, and the state is updated to "Offline".

+### Failed to Receive an Acknowledgement:

+When a command fails to receive acknowledgement from a node, the node is marked as failing/offline.

+### Periodic Attribute Reporting Failure:

+A device has certain attributes that need to be reported.
+We set up periodic reporting for these attributes, and they're sent at regular intervals.
+The longest interval between reports is MaxIntervalCeiling which can be adjusted in a configuration, it is defaulting to 60 minutes.
+These regular updates aren't just for syncing attribute data between the device and our system but it also acts as heartbeat for connection.
+If we haven't received an update within the MaxIntervalCeiling timeframe, we try to reconnect to the device to confirm  it's still available.
+If we can't reconnect, we mark it as failing.

+## Unify MPC Recovery Of Failing/Offline Nodes:

+When nodes are marked as failing or offline, they need to recover from failing or offline states to become online again.
+There are multiple recovery mechanisms available as explained below.

+### Auto-Recovery Process

+In the auto-recovery process, nodes that are less likely to recover autonomously are filtered out based on specific criteria.
+Nodes in non-functional or intervening states, which typically require manual intervention for complete recovery, are excluded from the automatic recovery process.

+#### Recovery After Boot-up
+During system boot-up, we attempt to recover select failing nodes on a a first-fail, first-recover approach, ensuring that nodes with recent failures are addressed promptly.
+The auto-recovery is done by attempting to re-subscribe to failing nodes that have been marked as failing for less than 24 hours.
+Auto-recovery attempts are staggered, with a 5-second throttling interval between recovery attempts, and only 2 nodes processed in each attempt.
+If we successfully re-subscribe to a failing node, we remove its from the failing node status and revert its state to what it was before the failure occurred.
+Moreover, these criteria settings are configurable to adapt to varying network conditions and failure rates in [mpc specific configuration](./readme_user.md#mpc-specific-configuration).

+### Message based Recovery

+In case of message transmission failure, the failing status will be removed once a command is successfully sent to the node.
+Upon removal of the failing status, the state is updated to the last known state.
+Incase of acknowldegment failure, the failing status will be removed if node recevices any incoming message from the node.
+Upon removal of the failing status, the state is updated to the last known state.

 ## Supported Clusters/Devices

 The Unify Matter PC currently supports mapping the following clusters/device